alexljanus/caregiver-availability-with-nhats/README.md

 - Calculates the percentage of sample persons with data from Round 1 only, Round 5 only, and both rounds.

 #### dofile9.do
+- Creates a sample-person-level dataset to be used for the statistical models (i.e., sample persons with at least one nonspousal caregiver/helper who was interviewed in the National Study of Caregiving).
+- Performs one set of imputations to impute missing values of the measures to be used as independent variables in the statistical models.

+#### dofile10.do

 ### Directory: alexljanus/caregiver-availability-with-nhats/figures